-Electric wiring to heating elements must be installed in accordance with National Electrical Code (NEC) requirements, as well as all other local and applicable electrical codes and any third party standards.
-Follow the installation instructions contained in this manual and also those provided by the heater manufacturer.
+Electric wiring to heating elements must be installed in accordance with National Electrical Code (NEC) requirements and all other local and applicable electrical codes and any third party standards.
+Follow the installation instructions contained herein and those provided by the heater manufacturer.